Adopt These Habits For a Heart Healthy Lifestyle

 The amount of stress you are experiencing and your reaction to them can lead to a wide variety of health problems such as heart disease.
 Stress may cause behaviors and factors that increase heart disease risks.
 These include high blood pressure, smoking, physical inactivity, and higher cholesterol levels due to overeating.

-Ernesto L. Schiffrin, M.D., the Canada research chair in hypertension and vascular research at Lady Davis Institute for Medical Research, stated that exercising, maintaining a positive attitude, not smoking, not drinking too much coffee, enjoying a healthy diet are good ways to deal with stress
+Ernesto L. Schiffrin, M.D., Canada Research Chair in Hypertension and Vascular Research at Lady Davis Institute for Medical Research, stated that exercising, maintaining a positive attitude, not smoking, limiting coffee intake, and enjoying a healthy diet are good ways to manage stress.

 Bottom Line

-A healthy heart is central to overall good health.
-You are never too old or too young to begin taking good care of your heart.
+A healthy heart is essential for overall well-being.
+You’re never too old or too young to start taking good care of your heart.
 It is always the perfect time to swap good habits for bad to promote good health.

 You are the one in direct control over many things that can influence your heart health.
 At any age, you can embrace a healthy lifestyle, be active, and make healthy choices.
 But the younger you begin taking care of your heart, the longer you can reap the benefits.